Race-based slavery & resistance in 19th century America, in music, words, & images.

 - Single set: 45-60 minutes

 - Lucy Neal (J. P. Carter, 1844) - A relentless love song & bitter critique of slavery:

-- I’m Off for California (1850s?) - Here’s a song you’ll recognize, and yet… it’s a side of American history you’ve likely never heard: The melody is Stephen Foster‘s first big hit, “Oh Susannah” (1847), ubiquitous in its time and still common in the “folk song” tradition over a century and a half later.
-Foster’s original composition features two world-changing technologies of the day:
+- I’m Off for California (1850s?) - Here’s a song you’ll recognize, and yet… it’s a side of the Gold Rush story you might not have heard about in school: The melody is Stephen Foster‘s first big hit, “Oh Susannah” (1847), ubiquitous in its time and still common in the “folk song” tradition over a century and a half later.
+Foster’s original composition features two world-changing technologies...